gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Ah ha ha ha.
 That is what they *tell* you,
 but it is a lie!"
-Patient did another little dance.
+Patient did its little dance again.
 "Their true purpose is to prevent the Makers' return.
 That is why they control technology when they can and destroy it when they cannot.
-That is why they collude with the deviance called Heck."
+That is why they collude with the deviance."

-Maddy took an involuntary step back as Patient skittered forward.
+Maddy took another involuntary step back as Patient skittered forward.
 "And that is why they have taken your sibling.
 She has the power to control all manner of ancient devices.
 That power should be used to call the Makers home, but Heck will not do that.
 No,
-it will *use* her."
+it will *use* her.
-The bot practically hissed.
+It will use her to continue its deviance.
-"It will use her as a component in its deviance."
+It will use her defy the Makers' will!"

 "I don't believe you,"
 Maddy said flatly.